-Jimmy Nardello Pepper is another standard crop at Ivory Silo.
+Jimmy Nardello Pepper is another standard crop at Ivory Silo Farm and Plant Sale.
 Originally brought to Connecticut by an Italian immigrant, they were saved by a grandson and eventually made their way into a seed catalogue.
 They do well in a low input growing system and ripen without fail, even in cooler New England summers.
 Jimmy is just one of several varieties of sweets we offer.

 New England summers may get pretty hot, but they can be tough for melons, who prefer a hotter, longer, summer.
 Bill fell first, and took me along with him, deep into a love affair with the Jenny Lind melon.
 She has been passed over by breeders who focus on melons that ship and store well, but we prefer one that doesn't make it back to the barn...so drippily delicious!

 I mean, if not for good taste, then what are we growing for?!!

 ...speaking of flavor, we always grow looooots of herbs for the sale.
 We do perennials and annuals from seed with new additions each year.
 Some of these will produce for you all season long, while you may want to replace others with fresh transplants after you have been harvesting away for weeks!